Theodore Goddard: Origins

-Born Highbury, London in 1879, according to census data John Theodore Goddard lived at 106 Highbury New Park, London in 1901 with his widowed mother and siblings.
-At the age of 22 he was a solicitor's articled clerk.
+Born Highbury, London in 1878, Goddard lived at 106 Highbury New Park, London in 1901 with his widowed mother and siblings.
+At the age of 22, he was a solicitor's articled clerk.
 Later he lived at Hewitt's Farm, now "The Farmhouse" public house in Langshott Lane, Horley.

 As a young man of 24, Goddard founded the practice of Theodore Goddard & Co in 1902.
 For some years, he practised on his own account from offices in Clement's Inn, close by the Law Courts.
 Working the London court circuit as a litigator, his reputation soon enabled him to attract as a valuable client the newly created office of The Public Trustee.
 With the growth of the practice, he moved to new offices in Sergeant's Inn in the Temple area of London in 1917.

 Growth of the practice

 Over the next 30 years, there was further progress and by 1946 the firm of Theodore Goddard & Co had eight partners.
 John Theodore Goddard become known nationwide when, in 1936, he was instructed by Mrs Wallis Simpson (the late Duchess of Windsor) to act for her in her divorce proceedings.
 When King Edward VIII's intention to marry Mrs Simpson became known, Goddard became closely involved, at the behest of Prime Minister Stanley Baldwin, in the delicate abdication negotiations.